bbeckenb/Wealth_and_Budget_App/README.md

 *(Account deletion: Top right of 'Plaid Checking' red deletion button icon)*
 ![Delete Account](static/images/readme/DeleteAccount.png)

+<a name="BTFeatures"></a>

+### BudgetTracker Features
+<a name="AddBT"></a>

+#### Adding a BudgetTracker
+If an Account is elegible (is of type 'credit' or sub-type 'checking'), it will have a 'Create BudgetTracker' button displayed at the bottom.
+Clicking this will bring the user to a BudgetTracker creation form for that particular Account where they can enter their desired 'Monthly Budget Threshold' amount (must be greater than $0) and their desired Notification Frequency that they would like to receive text notifications at.
+These texts updates will occur at frequency multiples of the day frequency they enter (e.g. if they enter 2, they would receive a text notification every other day).
+This is enabled by a script that runs once each day to:
+- Update the most recent amount spent on the BudgetTracker
+- See if the notification date on the budget tracker is equal to the date that day -If it is not, it does nothing
+    -If it **is**, it fires off a text notification with the amount spent compared to the budget threshold and updates the next notification date using the desired notification frequency

 1. Full CRUD on all resources (User, UserFinancialInstitution, Account, BudgetTracker)
 3. Capability to securely pull financial institutions into application through Plaid